Best eCommerce Business Models and Strategies with Examples

 Proprietary

 Proprietary software is software developed solely by a business.
-It offers full control of the data centre to users.
+It offers full control of the data center to users.

 However, it is quite exorbitant to create, and it requires full responsibility of users for its security and PCI compliance.